 - All devices were permanently cabled to the Layer 1 MRV switches, and then connected together as required in software.
 This facilitated remote working, and reduced cost - no more broken cables due to over use, no more staff spending hours running cables to design specific topologies.

-This automation allowed the staff to quickly do the repeatable tasks which used to take all their time, and focus on the more bespoke testing requirements, increasing productivity.
+This automation increased productivity, allowing the staff to more quickly do the repeatable tasks which used to take up all their time, providing them with freedom to focus on the more bespoke testing requirements.

 A global marketing company engaged with us to assist with a firewall migration project, to replace their ageing Check Point firewalls with Next Generation Palo Alto firewalls in their data centre.

 After working with the client to assess the requirements we discovered that they required approximately 120 Virtual Routing and Forwarding (VRF) tables migrating to the new firewalls, on an individual basis to minimise service disruption and risk.
 We identified that these VRF's were all configured in a standard way, and developed some scripts using Python to automate the creation of the migration scripts.

 Using the scripts we could analyse the configuration of each VRF and output a script to perform the necessary infrastructure changes to the switches, routers and firewalls in a few minutes - this would previously have taken an engineer approximately 1 day each.

 We then developed a website using the Python Django Web Framework to import and manipulate and filter the rules and objects from the Check Point firewalls, to assist with the analysis of the existing rules and output configuration commands to add the relevant rules to the Palo Alto firewalls.
 This substantially reduced the amount of time spent analysing the rules.

 Finally, we carried out the initial part of the migration work, whilst delivering training to the client's engineers so that they could carry out the migration effectively.

 We were engaged to design and build a new Internet Service Provider service for a Professional Services company in Leeds.